osTicket/docs/Getting Started/v1-14-2 Overview.rst

 .. image:: ../_static/images/1142-Overview1.png
   :alt: Configurable Agents

-If this box is Enabled/Checked, Agents that are added as Collaborators will automatically be disabled.
+If this box is Enabled/Checked, Agents that are added as Collaborators by Users will automatically be disabled.
-This disables the participant alerts for the Agents whilst giving other Agents/Admins the ability to enable them at a later date instead of having to manually add them back.
+This disables the participant alerts for the Agents whilst giving other Agents/Admins the ability to enable them at a later date.
-If an Agent tries adding another Agent as a Collaborator via the Manage Collaborators modal it will also Disable the Agent Collaborator.

 Force HTTPS
 -----------